SudeeptoBose/conversation-starter/README.md

 Retrieved data using the fetch API. [https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API]

-Followed this article to solve issues for using a free API - []
+Followed this article to solve issues for using a free API -(Medium Article)[https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9]

 Used Heruko to implement a fix for CORS issues.
 CORS is truly dreadful.
 Apparently, the free API did not send proper headers.
 Therefore ran into crazy errors.